crossplane/crossplane/docs/services/aws-services-guide.md

   --cidr=0.0.0.0/0  > /dev/null
 ```

-1. A **DB Subnet Goup** needs to be created, so that the RDS instance is associated with different availability zones
+1. A **DB Subnet Group** needs to be created, so that the RDS instance is associated with different availability zones

 ```bash